 - Have your date at a local coffee shop or bakery (after all, most can agree that the delicious desserts are the best part of a meal right?!)
 Seek out a café or bakery with a comfortable atmosphere and enough space for you and your valentine to sit down and have a conversation.

 - Star gazing.
 Yes, lying on blanket outside may not work in the middle of February in Wisconsin; however, the Milwaukee Public Museum allows you to do some inside star gazing together during their Valentine’s Day special “Romancing the Stars”.
 Couples can embark on an out-of-this-world date at the Planetarium, complete with a romantic tour of the universe and a look at which star clusters are actually “constellations of love.”
-A red rose and box of chocolates will be given to each couple.
+Attendees will receive a red rose and box of chocolates to complete their perfect evening.

 - Movie Night.
 A trip to the movie theater can add up quick for the pair of tickets and snacks.
 Have a movie marathon at home for just a few dollars.
 Rent your favorite movie off of Amazon, pick one up from Redbox or even at your local library.
 Don’t forget the popcorn and heart shaped candy!

 - Dine in & cook together.
 Open up a bottle of wine, put on your favorite music, dance around and start cooking.
 Pinterest can be a great spot to go for a new recipes, or YouTube for online cooking classes!
 By dining in you’ll save money and skip the crowds.
 Want to make it really feel like a special date night?
 Dress up for your dinner.
 Bonus: Make your dinner at home a themed dinner.
 Watching 50 First Dates when accompanied by a pineapple upside down cake or watching two pups fall in love during The Lady and the Tramp while eating a plate of homemade spaghetti and meatballs is much more fun.
 Click here for some Romantic Movie Menus